KarelBM12/DSA_Midterm/README.md

 - React JS is a wide use, it allows developers to create web development activities.
 - Rich ecosystem and community support ensure developers have access to a wide range of resources and tools.

-React JS has a lot of adavantagess that contribute to its widespread adoption in the web development.
-The key features itself helps to simply develop and enhance the performance of the applications. the benefits of using React JS is an implementation for modern front-end development.
+React JS has a lot of adavantages that contribute to its widespread adoption in the web development.
+The key features itself helps to simply develop and enhance the performance of the applications.
+The benefits of using React JS is an implementation for modern front-end development.

 ## Steps on How to Set Up React JS